Get advice and support about the rising costs of doing business on the Find Business Support website.

 Jury service

-While you are not legally required to pay employees on Justice of the Peace service, many employers choose to do so.
+While you are not legally required to pay employees for public duty leave, many employers choose to do so to acknowledge their contribution to the community.

 Employees in the armed forces